-In years gone by I had written many Zooming In columns for Digital Imaging Reporter at CES that were intended for publication on the eve of the show opening.
+In years gone by I wrote many a Zooming In columns for Digital Imaging Reporter at CES that were intended for publication on the eve of the show opening.
 I attempted to look forward into the abyss, commenting on what we might see at the LVCC.
 Not this year.
 This year we present a retrospective.

 I want to opine on where we stand as an industry, remembering our humble roots.
 And perhaps prognosticate a bit on what maybe/probably lies ahead.
 As if.